 To guarantee uniqueness of your live event name, you can generate a GUID then remove all the hyphens and curly brackets (if any).
 The string will be unique across all live events and its length is guaranteed to be 32.

-In the Azure portal, the vanity URL is named "Persistent input URL".
+In the Azure portal, the static hostname URL is called "Static hostname prefix".

 To specify this mode in the API, set

 hostnamePrefixspecifies the first part of the hostname assigned to the live event preview and ingest endpoints.
 The final hostname would be a combination of this prefix, the media service account name and a short code for the Azure Media Services data center.

 To avoid a random token in the URL, you also need to pass your own access token (